Crystal Clear Communications

 No matter what, keep the strategy short enough to fit on one page.

-In these discussions, you’ll see that that executives care most about the customer and financial results.
+In these discussions, you’ll see that executives care most about the customer and financial results.
 As one CEO put it, “When you come into my office, I see either a penny of expense or a penny of profit on your forehead.”

 Executives want to know: